JohannesRanderath/randydata/docs/modules/welcome_data.rst

 rows as Patient objects, so you can access the patient's date of birth by (e.g.) ``Patient.dob``.
 You could also add a method to calculate the patient's age as of today.
 Let's say you called it ``age()``, so you can access one patient's age by calling ``Patient.age()``.
+SQL table names are case-insensitive.
+In some operating systems and MySQL versions it is possible to create and use Tables with upper case letters, but this causes compatibility problems with both other MySQL implementations and other Python Packages.
+This is why case is ignored by welcome_data.

 create_datatype_from_sql
 _________________________